pengjianqiang/FDU-TC/README.md

 ====
 This database is publicly available.
 It is free for professors and researcher scientists affiliated to a University.
 Permission to use but not reproduce or distribute our database is granted to all researchers given that the following steps are properly followed: Send an e-mail to Jianqiang Peng (19210860025@fudan.edu.cn) or Xinlei Li (18110860019@fudan.edu.cn) before downloading the database.
 Your Email MUST be set from a valid University account and MUST include the following text:

-Subject: Application to download the FDU/SHUTCM Dataset
+1.Subject: Application to download the FDU/SHUTCM Dataset

-Name:
+2.Name:

-Affiliation:
+3.Affiliation:

-Department:
+4.Department:

-Position:
+5.Position:

-Email:
+6.Email:

 I have read and agree to the terms and conditions.